Nivola/beedrones/README.md

 ## Versioning
 We use Semantic Versioning for versioning. (https://semver.org)

-## Authors and Contributors
+## Authors
 See the list of contributors who participated in this project in the file AUTHORS.md contained in each specific project.

 ## Copyright
-CSI Piemonte - 2018-2022
+CSI Piemonte - 2018-2024

 Regione Piemonte - 2020-2022

 ## License
-See the *LICENSE.txt file for details
+See EUPL v1_2 EN-LICENSE.txt or EUPL v1_2 IT-LICENSE.txt file for details

+## Community site (Optional)
+At https://www.nivolapiemonte.it/ could find all the informations about the project.